ADubhlaoich/adubhlaoich.ie/content/post/dj-guidelines.md

 If an organiser’s responsibility is to get people into classes, and a teacher’s responsibility is to get people from classes onto the dance floor, then it’s the DJ’s responsibility to keep them there.

 Like good design, good DJing is rarely noticed - but when it’s done badly, it’s felt immediately and viscerally.
-There’s a lot of different approaches on how to find music and play it, but no matter the approach the objective is the same.
+There’s plenty of approaches on how to find music and play it, but no matter the approach the objective is the same.

 **You play for the room.**

-Why this approach is important is obvious , but learning how to do it it isn’t as straightforward.
+Why this approach is important is obvious , but learning how to do it isn’t as straightforward.
 Like learning to draw, the battle isn’t just in your hands - it starts with your eyes.
-You can have the fanciest tools and the largest of collections conceivable, and none of it matters if you use it all the wrong way.
+You can have the fanciest tools and the largest of collections, and none of it matters if you use it all the wrong way.

 **Check the room regularly.**

-The more experience a DJ has, the less they will prepare their sets in advance, and the more time they will spend actively DJing.
-Actively refers to adjusting and building their set - even if the setlist has been planned in advance (Such as around a theme), much like dancing with a partner, you must learn to adjust for what you’re working with, not what you wish you were.
+The better the DJ, the less they will prepare their sets in advance, and the more time they will spend actively DJing. *Actively* refers to adjusting and building their set - even if the setlist has been planned in advance (Such as around a theme), much like dancing with a partner, you must learn to adjust for what you’re working with, not what you wish you were.

-By watching the room you can see what songs are working and what songs are not.
-If you social dance regularly, you will also be able to assess lots of different factors which you can adjust your set with.
-Sometimes a lack of information is information in itself.
+By watching the room you can see which songs are working and which are not.
+If you dance regularly, you will also be able to assess different factors which you can adjust your set with.
+Sometimes a lack of information is information itself.

 Some examples of things you can observe are: